Housing arrears and evictions

 Legal advice and representation in court

 Keeping up with rent or mortgage payments should be your top financial priority.
 If you are having problems paying your rent or mortgage you should discuss the situation with your landlord or mortgage lender.
 The sooner you deal with the situation, the more options you will have and the less chance that you will lose your home.

 If you are facing threat of eviction you can:

-Cumbria Law Centre a community organisation offering free legal advice and representation to people who live or work in the county.
+Visit the Cumbria Law Centre website, it is a community organisation offering free legal advice and representation to people who live or work in the county.